October is almost here!

 I made most of them 4 or 5 years ago and they were just really worn out and faded.

 While I was a little sad to see my ‘witch wreath’ go, I was more than excited to make a new DIY Halloween wreath.
-It only took a few minutes of scrolling through Pinterest before I found several Halloween wreaths that I loved!
+It only took a few minutes of scrolling through Pinterest before I found several door hangers that I loved!

 Step 1: Get Supplies

 Gather your supplies.
-Nearly everything for this wreath can be found at Wal-Mart or a local craft store.
+Nearly everything for this wreath can be found at Wal-Mart or Amazon.
 For this wreath I needed:

 - styrofoam wreath form